 “Personalized stationery for hand-written thank you notes” — Tracey White Zeeck, publicist, Oklahoma

 Random quirky things

 The last category is the fun category.
 Some of these might make you laugh, others make you go, “That’s oddly brilliant!” and if something on this list makes you cruise straight out of this post and over to Etsy/Target/Amazon for a quick shopping spree, I won’t blame you.

 - Vintage Tiffany clock

 Top three in category?
 (There were too many to pick just one.)

 “My Slinky!
-It gives my hands something to handle while I’m on a phone talking or while I’m pondering a strategy, or even sometimes having a meeting at my desk.” — Kamal Bosamia, PR and Media Consultant, Chicago
+It gives my hands something to handle while I’m on a phone talking or while I’m pondering a content strategy, or even sometimes having a meeting at my desk.” — Kamal Bosamia, PR and Media Consultant, Chicago

 “Tinkerbell figurine (we sprinkle fairy dust on our work, ya know?).” — Leah Rosenfeld, PR executive, Chicago